jfpatrick/sy-bi-comrad-template/README.md

 no more than the small function that starts the event loop (and at most do some error handling).
 The rest of the logic will go in the other folders.

-In this example, `ExampleWidget` is instantiated and loaded here.
+In the demo application, `ExampleWidget` is instantiated and loaded here.

 #### `be_bi_pyqt_template/widgets`
 This contains the components of your application.
 In an MVP model, these are